9:15am - 10:45am

 Dr Joyce Cheng

-Joyce graduated from Norwich Medical School in 2018.
-She completed foundation and internal medicine training across the Eastern deanery experiencing first-hand what the region has to offer.
-She is now an ST6 specialty registrar in respiratory and general internal medicine in Cambridge.
+Dr Joyce Cheng graduated from Norwich Medical School in 2018.
+She completed foundation and internal medicine training across the eastern deanery, experiencing first-hand what the region has to offer.
+Joyce is now an ST6 specialty registrar in respiratory and general internal medicine in Cambridge.
 Outside of respiratory medicine, her interests lie in medical education and she holds an associate fellowship of the Higher Education Academy.
-Through her previous roles representing resident doctors locally and on the regional Specialty Training Committee for internal medicine training, she has worked on improving access to exam preparation, exposure to less accessible sub-specialties and fostering meaningful mentorships.
+Through her previous roles representing resident doctors locally and on the regional Specialty Training Committee for internal medicine training, Joyce has worked on improving access to exam preparation, exposure to less accessible sub-specialties and fostering meaningful mentorships.
 Most importantly, she advocates for civility in the workplace and better working relationships.
-Alongside her work with the RCP, she is also the current General Internal Medicine Higher Specialty Trainees representative for the Eastern deanery.
+Alongside her work with the RCP as the Resident Doctor Committee representative for the Eastern region, Joyce is also the current general internal medicine higher specialty trainees representative for the eastern deanery.

 Dr Joyce Cheng